 Once the mushrooms have cooked, add in your paprika, dijon mustard, soy sauce and stock and mix to combine.
 Finally add the pasta and let it come to a boil.
 Simmer uncovered for about 10 minutes, depending on the pasta you’re using, until it’s cooked through.

-Finally, turn off the heat and add your splash of coconut cream if using and season with salt, pepper and chopped parsley.
+Finally, turn off the heat and add a splash of coconut cream and season with salt, pepper and chopped parsley.

 Recipe FAQs